Fat Leonard’s escape as stunning as his Navy bribery case

 Sammartino repeatedly maintained that Francis, who was in poor health and needed medical care, could only remain under house arrest if private security guards were on site.
 At one point she expressed concern that if he were to escape and ended up “back in Malaysia for whatever reason,” her name would come up if anyone asked “who let somebody do this without any security,” according to a transcript of a closed-door hearing in February 2018 that was unsealed in January.

-She raised similar concerns in a closed-door hearing on Dec.
-17, 2020, after receiving a report that the home was left without anyone guarding it for nearly three hours, according to another court transcript.
+She raised similar concerns in another hearing on Dec.
+17, 2020, after receiving a report that the home was left without anyone guarding it for nearly three hours, according to the court transcript.
 The guard said he had been on a long lunch break, and Francis apologized to the judge for the mishap.

 It was unclear if round-the-clock security guards were still in place this weekend.

-The U.S. Attorney’s office in San Diego declined to comment, referring calls to the U.S. Marshals Service in San Diego.
-Supervisory Deputy U.S. Marshal, Omar Castillo, said his officers found no one at the home when they arrived Sunday afternoon, nearly seven hours after Francis is believed to have removed his ankle monitor with heavy scissors.
+The U.S. Attorney’s office in San Diego declined to comment, referring calls to the U.S. Marshals Service.
+Supervisory Deputy U.S. Marshal, Omar Castillo, said his officers found no security officers at the home when they arrived Sunday afternoon, nearly seven hours after Francis is believed to have removed his ankle monitor with heavy scissors.
 The device was found in the home.

-Castillo said someone called the San Diego police department and their officers first went to the home shortly before 2 p.m. after receiving a call asking them to check on it.
-Castillo said he did not know who made the call to police and the police department did not return calls seeking comment.
-After officers found the home empty, they contacted U.S. Pre-Trial Services, the federal agency in charge of his home confinement, which then called the U.S. Marshals Service.
+Castillo said someone called the San Diego police department, which sent officers to the home shortly before 2 p.m. to check on it.
+Castillo said he did not know who made the call.
+After finding the home empty, police contacted U.S. Pre-Trial Services, the federal agency in charge of his confinement, which then called the U.S. Marshals Service.

-Castillo said he did not know if security guards had been ordered to be there as a condition of the house arrest.
+Castillo said he did not know if security guards were still ordered to be there.
 He said neighbors reported seeing U-Haul trucks coming and going from the home one or two days before the escape.
 Pre-Trial Services declined to comment or answer questions.

 The home is about a 40-minute drive from the Mexican border, where vehicles stream into Tijuana and are only stopped randomly.
 Castillo said Mexican authorities have been put on alert and 10 U.S. law enforcement agencies at local, state and federal levels were searching for Francis on Tuesday.